redgick/Redgick_Laboite/README.md

  * MAX7219 Dot Matrix Modules should be connected together in serial.
 Only input pins are welded on the modules, so start by welding output pins on the upper MAX7219 Dot Matrix Module.
  * Then insert the Colson collar in the frame to fasten the NodeMCU on the rear side of the frame.
- * Instert MAX7219 Dot Matrix Modules in the frame and plug the PMMA screen on it.
+ * Insert MAX7219 Dot Matrix Modules in the frame and plug the PMMA screen on it.
  * Connect the MAX7219 Dot Matrix Modules and the NodeMCU following the schematic bellow :

 ![schematic](https://github.com/redgick/Redgick_Laboite/blob/master/images/laboite_bb.png?raw=true)